Ashenoy64/FaceDetection-Flask/README.md

 ---

 Thank you for exploring the FaceDetection-Flask project!
-Whether you want to use the web application for easy video analysis or run the face detection script independently, we hope you find it helpful.
-If you have any questions or feedback, feel free to reach out.
-Happy face det